 Finally, the "Gran Ma" slice.
 "Grandma" pizza seems unique to New York.
 It's best described as "Sicilian Lite."
 A thin a crispy crust, with a balanced topping of cheese and sauce.
 This was a delight -- sweet sauce almost dripping off, nicely browned cheese, and a thin crust with good flavor sturdy enough to hold it all together.

 Lenny's is very good pie, the kind that would enhance any neighborhood.
-It's not "destination" pie like DiFara's, but on the other hand you can walk in a get a slice without a two hour wait.
+It's not "destination" pie like Totonno's or DiFara's, but on the other hand you can walk in a get a slice without a two hour wait.
 "Worth the trip" if you're coming from Dyker Heights, for sure.
 Otherwise, let's call it a "can't-miss" place if you are in the area.
-I give Lenny's 7.5 stars out of 10.
 Not New York's best, but miles ahead of West Chester pie.